godotengine/godot-docs/classes/class_node.rst

 - :ref:`Node<class_node>` **get_node** **(** :ref:`NodePath<class_nodepath>` path **)** const

 Fetches a node.
-The :ref:`NodePath<class_nodepath>` must be valid (or else an error will be raised) and can be either the path to child node, a relative path (from the current node to another node), or an absolute path to a node.
+The :ref:`NodePath<class_nodepath>` can be either a relative path (from the current node) or an absolute path (in the scene tree) to a node.
+If the path does not exist, a ``null instance`` is returned and attempts to access it will result in an "Attempt to call <method> on a null instance." error.

 Note: fetching absolute paths only works when the node is inside the scene tree (see :ref:`is_inside_tree<class_Node_is_inside_tree>`).